 Time seems to pass way too quickly sometimes – it’s already the end of the year again!
 Japan and particularly Tokyo is a great choice to visit for a New Year’s trip.
-The culture surrounding New Year's is probably vastly different in Japan from what you’re used to.
+The culture surrounding New Year's Eve in Tokyo is probably vastly different in Japan from what you’re used to.

-While it is celebrated on December 31st, unlike in the West, you won’t find many people heading out for crazy partying.
-Instead, New Year's is a family festival where people have time off to go to their hometown, visit their family, and engage in a whole set of traditional customs and rites.
+While it is celebrated on December 31, unlike in the West, you won’t find many people heading out for crazy partying.
+Instead, New Year's Eve in Tokyo is a family festival where people have time off to go to their hometown, visit their family, and engage in a whole set of traditional customs and rites.

 While many of Tokyo’s shops will close early, there are still many fun shopping opportunities and in the evening, you’ll want to get ready to greet the new year.
 We’ve compiled the best spots in Tokyo for experiencing New Year’s customs, saturate your party craving, and get some shopping done!

 * As of December 15, 2020, many countdown events - including the one at Shibuya Crossing - have been canceled due to Covid-19.
 24-hour train service is being suspended for many rail operators.
 Information in this article is based on 2019-2020.
 Please check official websites for the latest information.

 - 1. Zojo-ji Temple New Year’s Countdown: Celebrating under Tokyo Tower

 - 3. Enjoy New Year's Eve in Tokyo at Wild Countdown Parties of Shibuya and Roppongi